radiomanV/TL866/InfoIcDump/README.md

 WINEPREFIX=$HOME/wine_32 WINEDEBUG=-all wine InfoicDump.exe
 ```
 This will dump everything using default settings and provide a nice and clean output,
-removing the Wine debug gibbersish.
+removing the Wine debug gibberish.
 If you have troubles remove the `WINEDEBUG=-all` part and run the utility again.

 The final dump will be found in `output` directory.